DanieleOttaviano/jailhouse/README.md

 via cache-coloring technique and memory bandwidth regulation using a performance-counter-based approach.
-The extensions target high-end SoCs based on Arm v8 Cortex-A cores, and have been tested on Xilinx Ultrascale+ ZCU 102, NVIDIA Jetson AGX Xavier, and NXP S32V.
+The extensions target high-end SoCs based on Arm v8 Cortex-A cores, and have been tested on Xilinx Ultrascale+ ZCU 102, NVIDIA Jetson AGX Xavier, NXP S32V, NXP S32G2, i.MX8MQ (Coral).

 The repository is maintained by [Minerva Systems](https://www.minervasys.tech) and developed in collaboration with researchers from the following research